Lizzo: 2021–2024: Special

-2025-present: My Face Hurts from Smiling and Love in Real Life
+2025–present: My Face Hurts from Smiling and Bitch

 On February 15, 2025, Lizzo started teasing a new project titled "LIRL" by sharing a video clip on social media, slated with a release date on February 28.
-On February 28, 2025, she released the lead single off of her upcoming fifth studio album, "Love in Real Life".
+On February 28, 2025, she released the then-lead single and then-title track from her upcoming fifth studio album, "Love in Real Life".
 On June 24, 2025, she shared the track listing and cover art for her third mixtape, My Face Hurts from Smiling, which was released on June 27 by Nice Life Recording Company and Atlantic Records.
-Her fifth studio album, Love in Real Life, was completed by March and is expected for release in 2025.
+Lizzo released "Don't Make Me Love U" on March 20, 2026, the new lead single from Bitch, her fifth studio album, which was released on June 5, 2026.